ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ## Build Docker Images

-In a terminal and inside `springboot-kafka-mysql-cassandra` folder, in order to build the applications docker images, you can just run the following script or manually run the `./gradlew` commands for each application.
+In a terminal and inside `springboot-kafka-mysql-cassandra` folder, in order to build the applications docker images, you can just run the following script
 ```
 ./build-apps.sh
 ```

+Or manually run the `./gradlew` commands for each application.

 ### user-service